 What is co.lab’s focus?

 co.lab is designed to support the development of high-quality educational technologies that improve academic and social outcomes for PK-12 students using the power of games. co.lab works with cohorts of promising startup companies to accelerate their products.
-Our program strengthens these companies’ games by sharing best practices, tools and expertise, as well as by providing access to critical feedback from students and educators.
+Our program strengthens these companies’ products by sharing best practices, tools and expertise, as well as by providing access to critical feedback from students and educators.

 Who can apply to co.lab?
 What are the criteria?